 - Is this idea too topically or regionally specific for the size of the magazine?
 Should it be a basket of kittens?

 - Have I done research to make sure this idea is 100% valid?
 No businesses closing or going up for renovation?
+Here are some of the best renovation service for houses who are also available for renovating the office too.

 - Does this idea exactly fit one section of the magazine?
 Have I explained how in my pitch?